akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 # How is consistency calculated?

 The **consistency grade** is calculated on several criteria.
 The mix of the following criteria helps the PIM determine the grade for consistency:
-- Spell check: text and text areas are checked for spelling mistakes.
+- Spell check: localisable text and text areas are checked for spelling mistakes.
 - Title formatting: the attribute as **main label** is checked for optimised writing.
 - Uppercases formatting: the PIM checks whether text area attributes are correctly formatted for upper cases.
 - Lowercases formatting: the PIM checks whether text area attributes are correctly formatted for lower cases.

 ::: info
 Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, and Swedish locales.
-Spell check is usable with text and simple text area attributes.
+Spell check is usable with localisable text and simple text area attributes.
-Spell check works on text, simple text area and rich text area attributes.
 :::

 ::: info
 Title formatting suggestions are available for English locales.
+In order to check title formatting, the attribute must be a localisable text attribute.
 :::

 ::: tips